 This curriculum is designed to meet the first two-year requirements for students who plan to teach in the Business field.

-Fall Semester Semester Hours Spring Semes ster Semester Hours 100000000000000000000000000000000000000 Eng.
+Fall S emester Semester Hours Spring Semes ter Semester Hours ENG 1113 Eng.
 Composition 3 ENG 1123 Eng.
-Composition 3 HIS Western Civil3 HIS 1123 Western Civil 3 BIO BIO 1143 General Biology 3
+Composition 3 HIS 1113 Western Civil 3 HIS 1123 Western Civil 3 BIO 1133 General Biology3 BIO 1143 General Biology 3